wp-plugins/sp-news-and-widget/readme.txt

 == Changelog ==

+= 2.2 =
+* Call the news post with shortcode
+* Call the news post with category wise

 = 2.1 =
 * Scroll main page news
 * Setting page for enable or disable main page news scrolling